Chr011z3r/chr011z3r.github.io/index.md

 # Background

-I am currently a student rapidly approaching the end of my degree in Cybersecurity and Information Assurance.
+I am currently a student rapidly approaching the completion of my degree in Cybersecurity and Information Assurance.
 I first started this path as a Computer Science student on the path to becoming a software developer.
 As much as I enjoyed the problem solving, mathematics, and skillset that came along with software development, I quickly decided that it was not for me.
 That lead me to discovering the world of Cybersecurity.
 Since then, I have been awarded the CompTIA A+, Network+, and Security+ certifications as well as began to narrow in on a specified career path to focus in on as my coursework has done a wonderful job of laying the informational foundation.

 # Coding Proficiency and Experience